mpeg5/xeve/README.md

   - Application and libraries built with Main Profile can also support Baseline Profile operation.

 ## How to use
 XEVE supports all profiles of EVC.
-Default configure files of coding structures with profiles are provided in **cfg** folder.
+Examples of configure file of coding structures are provided in **cfg** folder.

 | OPTION                | DEFAULT | DESCRIPTION                                    |
 |-----------------------|---------|------------------------------------------------|